VEX-Robotics/VAIC_23_24/JetsonImages/README.md

 You will need the following pre-requesities:

 1. Download, install, and launch [Etcher](https://www.balena.io/etcher).
-2. A formatted SD-card that is at least **least 32GB**.
+2. A formatted SD-card that is at **least 32GB**.

 In Etcher, select the `VAIC_23_24.img.gz` from your download as the image.
 Pick the correct target to Flash to and then Flash using Etcher.

-You should now be able to slot your SD card into your NVIDIA Jetson Nano.
+You should now be able to slot your SD card into your NVIDIA Jetson Nano and it weill start running the VEX AI system.

 ## Build the VEX AI System from Source